Daniel-Peace/senior_project/README.md

 ### yolov8.py
 This program implements [Ultralytics' YOLOv8](https://docs.ultralytics.com/models/yolov8/) to make predictions about possible afflictions someone may have.
-It provides the options of running the model using a path provided by the user or by using images published to the `/picked_image` topic.
+It provides the options of running the model using a path provided by the user, or by using images published to the `/picked_image` topic.
 The results of the model prediction are stored in a ROS message of type `Casualty_prediction.msg` and published to the `/model_predictions` topic.